sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ####What just happened?

-You'll notice you now have a `bower_compents` directory, which inside you'll find a directory for jQuery, Underscore, and Bootstrap.
+You'll notice you have a new directory in your project folder called `bower_compents`.
+Inside, you'll find folders for everything you just installed: jQuery, Underscore, and Bootstrap.

 Inside of each of these folders you'll see a bunch of files.
 Don't worry.
 The file with the name of the library is probably the main one.
 For example, `bower_components/underscore/underscore.js` is the only file you'll use for Underscore.
 For the other libraries, you may need to look inside a `dist` (for distribution) directory to find `jquery.js`.

-Here's what it will look like (note `bower_components` in each path!):
+Here's what it will look like (note `bower_components` in each **relative** path!):

 ```html
 <!DOCTYPE html>